Myalgic encephalomyelitis

 Intolerance to alcohol, or to certain foods and chemicals.

-Heightened sensory sensitivities, including to light, sound, touch, taste and smell.
+Heightened sensory sensitivities, including to light, sound, touch, taste, and smell.

-Pain, including pain on touch, myalgia, headaches, eye pain, abdominal pain or joint pain without acute redness, swelling or effusion.
+Pain, including pain on touch, myalgia, headaches, eye pain, abdominal pain, or joint pain without acute redness, swelling, or effusion.

-Describing severity
+Describing severity10

 Definitions of severity are not clear-cut because individual symptoms vary widely in severity, and people may have some symptoms more severely than others.
 The following definitions are provided by NICE as a guide to the level of impact of symptoms on everyday functioning.